Knowledge Base » Documentation MailCleaner »

 Historically many clients have customized this template in order to change Exim settings not available in the UI.
 Unfortunately, this file is tracked by Git, so changes would be overwitten any time that an upstream change to the file was published.
 This alert allows us to know who will be impacted by an upstream change.

-Currently, this customization is rarely necessary as there are dedicated files to hold customizations to all of the most frequently modified settings in the /usr/mailcleaner/etc/exim/stage1 directory.
+Currently, this customization is rarely necessary as there are dedicated files to hold customization to all of the most frequently modified settings in the /usr/mailcleaner/etc/exim/stage1 directory.
 These will not be overwritten since the upstream copy should never change.

 Reports when there are a greater number of messages in each of the Exim queues than are expected during normal operation.
 Reasons for queuing vary.
 Open the queued item list from Monitoring->Status by clicking on the queue count.
 If the issue is resolved, you can try to flush the queue directly: